ONE DAY IN BRATISLAVA

 A further hidden gem we stumbled across in Old Town was The Loch Ness Pub.
 How many times have you been in a new country and not came across an Irish Pub?
 They are bloody everywhere.
 From Brooklyn to Budapest we’ve came across them but never, ever a “Scottish Pub”.
 So naturally, we had to take a photo, laugh at the necessary stereotypes on the menu but ofcourse, pretend we’re far too cultured to actually go in.
 Please, if you do let us know what you think!

 Where to watch the sunset and party late into the night

 From the castle (or the majority of locations in the city) it is likely you spotted a rather futuristic bridge, known locally as the UFO bridge.
 For €6.50 you will travel 95m in 45 seconds to the top of the observation deck and be blown away by the spectacular panorama views of the city.
 The entry fee is free if you are dining in the observation deck restaurant.
 Since we neither had the cash or the class, we left dining in the clouds to the experts and enjoyed our supermarket picnic on the bus en route to our next destination instead.

-Assuming if cave like clubs aren’t your thing, then champagne along the canal probably will be, end your night with a private speedboat on the Danube.
+Assuming if cave like clubs aren’t your thing, then champagne along the canal probably will be, end your day in Bratislava with a private speedboat on the Danube.
 No longer reserved for James Bond, you can hire a private speedboat complete with your own captain and champagne.
 Although pretty pricey and very popular so book well in advance.
 Perfect if splitting the cost and an ideal stag party starter as its recommended for groups of 7-9 people.